 Personal Capital wins the award for a no-nonsense presentation of your fiscal situation.
 Once set up, it delivers a top-line net worth (assets minus liabilities) summary, a listing of all your accounts.
 A trending graph accompanies each category (loans may remain flat while debt is on the upswing, for example).
 Tap on an account and you’ll get a listing of what you’ve paid recently and the total amount you owe.

 In the by-the-numbers approach you can add assets like real estate you own and your stock portfolio.
 Personal Capital will follow the oscillations of the stock market and your investments.
 You can link your portfolio via Charles Schwab, TD Ameritrade, and numerous others.
 If your broker isn’t on the drop-down list, you can search Personal Capital’s database for others like E*Trade.
-Keeping the emphasis on capital, the app also offers financial adviser services for people with portfolios of over $100,000 (for a fee, of course).
+Keeping the emphasis on capital, the app also offers financial advisory services for people with portfolios of over $100,000 (for a fee, of course).

 The program offers a LinkedIn-style assessment of how well you know your financial health.
 The more data you enter, the higher your score.
 It also tends to focus on the long term, including advice and help for retirement planning.
 On the more quotidian side, Personal Capital, like the others, offers standard budget tools, showing how much you’ve spent so far compared to last month.
 It also nicely breaks down categories like groceries, insurance, travel, and phone bills.